-Beacon Lighting continues to be a vertically integrated business which designs, develops, sources, imports, distributes, merchandises, markets and sells its own product range to reach the needs of our retail, trade and eCommerce customers.
+Beacon Lighting continues to be a vertically integrated business which designs, develops, sources, imports, distributes, merchandises, markets and sells our own product range to meet the needs of our retail, trade and eCommerce customers.
 More than 95% of the lighting and fan products sold by Beacon Lighting are supplied through the Beacon Lighting supply chain.
 More than 85% of the products sold by Beacon Lighting are exclusively branded.

-4.2 FY2022 Operations
+4.2 FINANCIAL SUMMARY